PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 ::: warning Important

 If prompted, you must check the box for Pipedream to **See, edit, create and delete all of your Google Drive files**.
-These permissions are required for configure and use pre-built actions.
+These permissions are required for configure and use the pre-built actions for Google Sheets.

 <img src="./image-20220125185952120.png" alt="image-20220125185952120" style="zoom:33%;" />